arey-pranay/Golang-study-notes/README.md

 # Go - Golang quick intro study notes. 📝💨

-This is my study notes for Golang.
-It is a quick intro/guide to start with golang if you have prior programming experience.

 Exported names - In Go, a name is exported if it begins with a capital letter.
 For example, Pizza is an exported name, as is Pi, which is exported from the math package.
 Notice that the type comes after the variable name.